"I know I'm placing a great burden on you considering you've just been brought into the world Nixie, but you truly are my finest creation."

 Nixie opens his eyes, his memory cleared, and his operating system fully initialized.
-He is travelling through the galaxy on a small, rather disposable space craft, not much larger than his own body.
-Straight ahead is an eclectic looking space colony, and it will soon become the setting of a mission that will spiral into a story he’s not fully prepared for.
+He is travelling through the galaxy on a small, rather disposable spacecraft, not much larger than his own body.
+Straight ahead is an eclectic looking space colony, and it will soon become the setting of a secret mission that will spiral into a story he’s not fully prepared for.

 He hears a voice.
 It’s calm, a bit gravelly, but reassuring.

 “Nixie, it’s good to finally have you online.
 My name is Dr. Lionel Abrams, and I have created you for a mission that is of deep personal importance to me.
-You are being dispatched to the colony of Crux Asteria, a world once shared by humans and androids, but tragically fell victim to a shocking insurrection some 10 years ago.
-Nixie, we believed every human that had ever lived there had either escaped or perished in the war that followed, but… that was until just recently.
+You are being dispatched to the colony of Crux Asteria, a world once shared by humans and androids that tragically fell victim to a horrifying insurrection some 10 years ago.
+Nixie, we believed every human who ever lived there had either escaped or perished in the dreadful incident, but… that was until just recently.
 The Union of Human Affairs picked up a rather implausible distress signal.
 I didn’t believe it at first when they told me, but when I saw the message for myself I was shocked.
 It was coming from my own son, Linus.
 He’s still there – alive.
 Somehow… some way, he managed to survive despite me having thought he had been lost this whole time!
 Your mission won’t be easy, but it is simple: Find my son and rescue him any way you can.
 I know I’m placing a great burden on you considering you’ve just been brought into the world Nixie, but you truly are my finest creation.
-I’ve given you the abilities and emotional strength you’ll need to return to us safely with Linus.
+I’ve given you the strength and abilities you’ll need to return to us safely with Linus.
 You will land shortly in terminal 298C of Port Valius.
 It’s an abandoned import terminal, so hopefully you can sneak in undetected.
 Please be careful, Nixie and trust no one.
-I will brief you further then.”
+I will brief you further shortly after you land.”

 Primary operating system: SURGE-OS